Logo

 For hierarchies and level values, it is possible to display:

-- The wording:
+• The wording: LABEL

-CODE - Description of structure structure value
+• Description of structure structure value DESCRIPTION

 Key populations available